Sex trafficking in El Salvador: Links to illegal drug trade

 Drug gangs in El Salvador engage in sex trafficking as an alternative source of profit.
 Women and girls have been forced into sexual relationships and kept as sex slaves by gang leaders.
+Vulnerable young girls, with an average age of nine to 15 years old, are often targeted and recruited from schools and communities then led into a life of sexual violence and exploitation.

+Research by the University of Texas Rio Grande Valley indicates that an estimated 15,000 children in Guatemala fall victim to child sex trafficking networks.
+In addition to sex trafficking, children in the Northern Triangle are also subjected to forced labor, such as selling drugs for the gangs, further perpetuating the cycle of exploitation.
+El Salvador's police reports that sexual exploitation has been involved in 97 percent of the human trafficking cases registered.

 Non-governmental organization

 Ramá Network, part of the International Network of Consecrated Life Against Trafficking in Persons, and the Association for the Self-Determination of Salvadoran Women (AMS) carry out anti-sex trafficking efforts in El Salvador.